Actor Mohan Babu booked for allegedly assaulting journalist in Hyderabad

 Additionally, a case was registered based on Manoj's complaint, alleging that 10 unidentified individuals had entered the home on December 8.

 Manoj claimed that he was injured during a scuffle when he tried to catch them.
-PTI VVK SSK VVK SSK ROH
+PTI VVK GDK VVK KH